helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 #### Financial Dimensions

-You can select financial dimensions for the functional location. ///"Functional Location Types" can be set up to allow for automatic update of financial dimensions from a functional location.
+You can select financial dimensions for the functional location.
+[Functional Location Types](#functional-location-types) can be set up to allow for automatic update of financial dimensions from a functional location.
 This means that objects installed on a financial dimension automatically get the financial dimensions for the functional location.
 This is useful if you want different cost centers, depending on locations.

 ![Figure 5-11](/Figures/05-11_FunctionalLocation_DetailsView_AX7-01A.png)